janosbrodbeck/fogcomputing_prototyping/README.md

 Implementation of a client and server application to fulfill fog computing specific challenges.

-This prototype is based on the volcano scenario from our last semesters [FogDataBench project](https://git.tu-berlin.de/fogdatabench):
+This prototype is based on the volcano scenario from our last semester's [FogDataBench project](https://git.tu-berlin.de/fogdatabench):
 The prototype's general idea and project structure is adapted from the [FogDataBench sensor](https://git.tu-berlin.de/fogdatabench/sensor).
 (Which was written in Go, compared to this Java implementation and did not focus on reliability).\
 We use [gRPC](https://grpc.io/) for message definition and exchange, [SQLite](https://sqlite.org/index.html) for logging events to disk.